michael-langaman/fntsylu/README.md

 the bench and into the starting lineup if all the spots are taken, and of course, the players in those spots have games.
 In that case, the script sends me an email with the names of the players who were unable to be added to the lineup.

-# To Do:
- - accounting for injured players

 # How to use

 First, you'll need to install: